News: Our paper, "Language Modeling with Power Low Rank Ensembles" received the Best Paper Runner Up Award at EMNLP 2014! Code available here.

-Hi, I'm a 4th year PhD student in the Machine Learning Department at Carnegie Mellon where I'm advised by Prof. Eric Xing and am a member of the SAILING Lab.
+Hi, I'm a PhD student in the Machine Learning Department at Carnegie Mellon where I'm advised by Prof. Eric Xing and am a member of the SAILING Lab (since 2009).
 I am very thankful to be supported by an NSF Graduate Fellowship.
 Before that, I was an undergraduate in Computer Science and Applied Math at Princeton, and worked with Prof. Rob Schapire.

 See the tabs above for more information about my research and teaching.